EKiefer/training/docs/general_concepts/operator_math.md

 ## Math Concepts

 All operators need to understand basic math principles.
-Wihout exception, operators need to understand how the following math concepts:
+As a prerequisite, operators need to understand how the following math concepts:

 * addition
 * subtraction
 * multiplication
 * division

+Operators also need to understand the following concepts:

 * fractions
+* statistics
 * unit analysis
 * conversion between fractions and decimal equivalent
 * rounding